GK-Hynes/technical-documentation/content.md

 ### Padding

 Next comes padding.
 This is the space on the inside of the element between the content and the element's border.
-The padding on all four sides of the box can be set at once using the `padding` property or it can be set on each side individually using `padding-top`, `padding-right`, `padding-bottom`, `padding-left`.
+The padding on all four sides of the box can be set at once using the `padding` property or it can be set on each side individually using `padding-top`, `padding-right`, `padding-bottom`, and `padding-left`.

 If you give an element padding, its total width and height will be `width` and `height` plus whatever padding you set.
 So an element with a `width` of 250px and `padding` of 10px will have a total width of 270px (`padding-left` + `width` + `padding-right`).